Locally normal subgroups of totally disconnected groups. Part I: General theory: Direct decomposition of locally normal subgroups

-\begin{proof}[Proof of Theorem~\ref{intro:boolean} (i)] Since $G$ has trivial quasi-centre, it follows that the quasi-centraliser $\QC_G(U)$ of any open compact subgroup of $G$ is trivial.
-In particular, $U$ is C-stable in $G$, so by Theorem~\ref{dfaclat}, $\ldlat(G;[U]) = \ldlat(G)$ is a Boolean algebra. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{intro:boolean} (i)] Since $G$ has trivial quasi-centre, the quasi-centraliser $\QC_G(U)$ of any open compact subgroup of $G$ is trivial.
+In particular, $U$ is C-stable in $G$, so by Theorem~\ref{dfaclat}, the lattice $\ldlat(G;[U]) = \ldlat(G)$ is a Boolean algebra. \end{proof}

+In the case of a topological group $G$ and a subgroup $H$, there naturally arises the question of how direct factors of $H$ relate to direct factors of $\overline{H}$.
+Put another way, one can consider the \defbold{quasi-factors} of a topological group, meaning the direct factors of its dense subgroups.
+If $\overline{H}$ is compact and centreless, there is good control of this situation.
+As a result, we obtain a relationship between decomposition lattices of \tdlc groups and their dense subgroups.

+\begin{lem} Let $G$ be a compact topological group such that $\Z(G)=1$ and let $D$ be a dense subgroup of $G$.
+Let $K$ be a direct factor of $D$.
+Then